ryankirkland/bigfoot_sightings/README.md

 The goal for this analysis is to uncover trends in bigfoot sighting data from BFRO.net.

+## Tools & techniques featured in this project
+- Tools: Python, Jupyter Notebook, Pandas,Beautiful Soup, SkLearn, SciPy, PlotLy
+- Techniques: Data wrangling, EDA, NLP, KNN, K-Means

 ## The Data

+### Text ingestion
+### Source selection
-The supplied data was html content from bigfoot sighting submission web pages stored in JSON:
+The supplied data was html content from bigfoot sighting submission web pages stored in JSON.

-#### Raw Data:
+We chose to use this data.
+We looked for other sources, but found that the publishers of this information took the most care to be most credible.
+A team of researchers would follow up on each sighting with an interview and collection of 'evidence' and attempt to consistently classify the report.
+They only publish the top three tiers of credibility--A through C in order of most to least evidence.

+### Data import and data wrangling
 <img src='https://github.com/ryankirkland/bigfoot_sightings/blob/master/img/og.png'>

-Using BeautifulSoup, the data was parsed into useful subsections for EDA:
+Using BeautifulSoup, the data was parsed into useful subsections for EDA.
-#### DataFrame:
+Data was pretty messy--think of looking through a filing cabinet for a document where the person who was in charge of filing didn't reliably put files in the right folders.
+Straightened out the filing cabinet and then obtained relevant time, geographic, and qualitative information.

 <img src='https://github.com/ryankirkland/bigfoot_sightings/blob/master/img/df.png'>

 ## EDA